isotope/docs/docs/manual/developer/hooks/postAddProductToCollection/_index.en.md

 3. \Isotope\Interfaces\IsotopeProductCollection `$collection`

-    The collection the product is added to.
+    The collection the product was added to.

 4. array `$config`